akbhatisain/Chat-Socket.io/README.md

 3. Checking the container:-
     $ Docker ps
-   CONTAINER ID   IMAGE        COMMAND                 CREATED         STATUS          PORTS                   NAMES d80e0cca493c   chatapp:v1   "docker-entrypoint.s…"  1 minutes ago  Up 1 minutes   0.0.0.0:3001->3000/tcp  chatapp

-5. Details about the container
+4. Details about the container
     $ docker container inspect <CONTAINER ID>

-6. Test your environment :- Search on your browser http://localhost:3000.
+5. Test your environment :- Search on your browser http://localhost:3000.
 OR http://127.0.0.1:3000

-7. Once you finish with testing destroy the container.
+6. Once you finish with testing destroy the container.
     $ docker rm <CONTAINER ID>

 ## Deploy Chatapp service on Kubernetes:-